-Humble Jumble poster (1 per session) Ask for a volunteer to read each verse reference out loud (if no camper volunteers, a teacher or student helper should do the reading).
-Help campers look up the verses, and then read each verse reference aloud and unscramble the words below to fill in the blanks.
-Tie It Together What did you learn about what it means to be humble?
+Humble Jumble poster (1 per session)

+Ask for a volunteer to read each verse reference out loud (if no camper volunteers, a teacher or student helper should do the reading).
+Help campers look up the verses, and then read each verse reference aloud and unscramble the letters to figure out the words to fill in the blanks for each reference.

+Tie It Together

+What did you find out about what it means to be humble?
 (Allow responses.)
-Being humble is to 1) love God and love others, 2) consider others more important, and 3) obey God's commandments.
-God wants us to love Him and love others.
-When we love others and consider them more important, we put them above ourselves.
+Being humble is to 1) love God and love others, 2) consider others more important, 3) lack pride, and 4) obey God's commandments.
+God wants us to love Him first, and then love others.
+When we love others and consider them more important, we are putting them above ourselves.
 Jesus is our great example of what it means to love God and love others.
-He gave up His life for our sake so that our sins could be forgiven.
+He gave up His life for our sake, so that our sins could be forgiven.
+Another part of humility is lacking pride.
+This means not feeling good about yourself for putting others first.
 Lastly, to be humble means obeying God's commandments.
-When we choose to do this, we humble ourselves by showing that we trust in God's plan for us.
-Jacob was now trusting in God instead of in himself, and he was asking Esau to forgive him.
-Let's finish the story and see how Esau responded to Jacob.
+When we choose to obey God, we humble ourselves by showing that we do not trust in our own choices, but in what God wants for us and the plan He has.
+We have seen Jacob go from living his life for himself to humbling himself before God, and humbling himself before Esau in his hope for reconciliation.
+Let's finish the story and see how Esau responds to Jacob.
 Genesis 33:4 4 Then Esau ran to meet him and embraced him, threw his arms around his neck, and kissed him.
 And they both wept.
 Esau's act of forgiveness towards Jacob was incredibly powerful.
-Esau could have continued hating Jacob for what Jacob did, but he chose to show grace and forgive Jacob.
+Esau could have continued hating Jacob for what he did, but Esau chose to forgive him through grace.
 Grace is being given something you do not deserve.
-Jacob did not deserve the forgiveness Esau showed him, but Esau chose to forgive Jacob and love him anyway.
+Jacob did not deserve Esau's forgiveness, but Esau chose to forgive Jacob and love him anyway.
 Esau is a great example to us in how to love others more than ourselves.
 God has blessed Jacob for his choice to trust in God and his desire to love Esau more than himself.
 Steps of Forgiveness